Direct from SNA: Scouted Fall Getaways

 La Coyota (Leona Vicario, Ampliación Juárez, Cabo San Lucas) is the former home of Edith Jimenez, as in Edith’s restaurant and The Office, converted into a store by Edith herself.
 Each room is organized by theme with every surface shoppable.
 Venture to it’s less-touristy locale to shop treasures like pottery, light fixtures, embroidered linens, and more.

-PHOENIX & SCOTTSDALE
+PHOENIX & SCOTTSDALE, ARIZONA

 Photography courtesy of The Four Seasons.